Crooked Fingers (album)

 Crooked Fingers is the first studio album by the indie rock band Crooked Fingers.
-It was released on January 18, 2000, via WARM Records.
-It was recorded by Eric Bachmann in Seattle, WA, at Ft.
+It was released in 2000 via WARM Records.
+The album was recorded by Eric Bachmann in Seattle, Washington, at Ft.
 Lawton and Denise Maupin's.

+Critical reception

+The Edmonton Journal wrote that "Bachmann mixes a tint of twang with gruff vocals and dark lyrics...
+He's slightly more upbeat and articulate than Tom Waits, but not as nihilistic as Nick Cave."